aroasanight/python-games/README.md

 All of these are designed to be run in Python 3.9 (i think? python 3.something anyway)

+If you've just been pulled here from my [github pages site](https://edwardmwild.github.io), you can find downlad links for the games below, along with some brief instructions on how to run them. [scroll up](https://github.com/edwardmwild/python-games) to view the source code.

 # Snek

 A game of snake, run entirely in your terminal.